wh201906/SerialTest/doc/tutorials/connect/connect.md

 ![1](1_zh_CN.png)
 Double click the target device item on the left or manually enter/select the port name on the right, then enter or select the baud rate and click the "Open" button to connect.
 ![2](2_zh_CN.png)
-When the "Status" button below changes to √, the device is connected successfully.
+When the "Status" button below changes to OK, the device is connected successfully.
 ![3](3_zh_CN.png)
 Before connecting to a device, you can click the "Advanced" checkbox to configure more parameters.
 ![4](4_zh_CN.png)